Get

 Black and brown Australian Shepherd dog on leash on the Pacific Crest hiking trail near Ashland

-Finding dog-friendly trails in highly populated areas like Orange County can be difficult.
-Thankfully, Orange County has a lot to offer dog owners looking to explore with their pups.
-If you’re eager to hit the ground running on some hiking trails, we have you covered.
-From strenuous hikes to laid-back strolls, this list has something for everyone.
+Finding pet-friendly trails in highly populated areas can be difficult.
+Thankfully, Orange County has much to offer owners looking to explore with their pups.
+If you’re eager to hit the ground running on a hiking trail, we have you covered.
+From strenuous hikes to laidback strolls, this list has something for everyone.

 The 10 Dog-Friendly Trails in Orange County, CA